 Isaac Mathontsi

-Following in the footsteps of his stepfather who was a shoemaker, Imbali graduate Isaac Mathontsi has his own company called Phanda Creations making his own original designer shoes and clothing.
+Isaac has followed in the footsteps of his stepfather, who was a shoemaker.
+He graduated from Imbali and now has his own company called Phanda Creations, where he makes his own designer shoes and clothing.

 You can contact Isaac on: 062 770 7633